-Prerequisites: Admission to the nursing program
+Prerequisites: Admission to the nursing program or RN2BSN program.

 A course studying the alterations in physiological well-being across the lifespan as pathological responses to disease, stress, genetics, and environmental changes occur within the body.
-Critical thinking, research findings, and scientific knowledge are applied to analyze individual outcomes throughout the course.
+Critical thinking, research findings, and scientific knowledge are applied to produce individual outcomes the under the occurs. to analyze individual outcomes throughout the course.
 Lecture - 3 hours.
-This course is normally offered in the fall semester and is also offered in spring and summer semesters for RN2BSN students.
+This course is normally offered in the fall semester and is also offered once a semester for RN2BSN